rawouter/yt_summary/README.md

 ## How to use

 1. Clone the repository
+2. Setup your google API and Groq account as explained above.
-2. Install the dependencies with `pip install -r requirements.txt`
+3. Install the dependencies with `pip install -r requirements.txt`
-3. Run the script with `python summarize.py`
+4. Run the script with `python summarize.py`

 By default the script will look for the past 24h.